gpufit/Gpufit/Gpufit/matlab/README.txt

 Examples

-See examples folder.
+See project-root/examples/matlab folder.
 The examples are fully functional only from Matlab2014a.

 Troubleshooting